The Members of SUPREME HOLDINGS & HOSPITALITY (INDIA) LIMITED

-Your Company has one wholly owned Subsidiary company namely Helmet Traders Limited ason 31st March 2016.
+Your Company has one Wholly Owned Subsidiary company namely Helmet Traders Limited ason 31st March 2017.

 A Statement containing the salient features of the financial statement of subsidiariesas prescribed under the first proviso to sub-section (3) of section 129 of the CompaniesAct 2013 read with rule 5 of The Companies (Accounts) Rules 2014 is attached and formspart of the Annual Report.

-The details of Nomination and Remuneration policy of the Company for Directors KMP'sand Senior Personnel of the Company is enclosed as "Annexure - Dto this report.
+The details of Nomination and Remuneration policy of the Company for Directors KMP'sand Senior Personnel of the Company is enclosed as "Annexure - C to this report.

 14. ANNUAL EVALUATION BY THE BOARD:

-In accordance with the provisions of the Companies Act 2013 and SEBI (ListingObligation and Disclosure Requirements) Regulations 2015 the Nomination and RemunerationCommittee has laid down the criteria for evaluation of individual Directors the Board asa whole.
-Based on the criteria the exercise of evaluation was carried out through asstructured process covering various aspects of the Board functioning such as compositionof Board and Committees experience and expertise performance of specific duties andobligation governance and compliance issues attendance contribution at meeting etc.
+In accordance with the provisions of the Companies Act 2013 and SEBI (ListingObligation and Disclosure Requirements) Regulations 2015 the Nomination and RemunerationCommittee has laid down the criteria for evaluation of individual Directors and the Boardas a whole.
+Based on the criteria the exercise of evaluation was carried out throughstructured process covering various aspects of the Board functioning such as compositionof Board and Committees experience and expertise performance of specific duties andobligation governance and compliance issues attendance contribution at meeting etc.

 15. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY: